rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 FishGame started as a [nakama-rs] showcase, but now it's getting more life as an independent game.
 To make a transition from a tech demo to a real game, lots of playtesting and fine-tuning happened this month.
-Most noticable
+Most noticeable
 improvements: a new physics system with throwable everything and a new zoom-to-fit camera system.